Integration with Angular

 }

-With this in place, the Kanban component is good to go.
-Once you add the element to the page, Kanban will be initialized with the data set.
-You can also adjust any configuration settings you need.
-The Kanban API docs have a complete list of available properties.
+At this point, the Kanban component is good to go.
+When you add the element to a page, Kanban will initialize with your data.
+You can also tweak the configuration as needed.
+For all available options, check out the Kanban API docs.

 Handling events

-Whenever someone interacts with Kanban, an event fires.
-You can use these events to track actions and run your own code.
-Check out the full list of events.
+Whenever someone interacts with Kanban, events get fired.
+You can use these events to react and run your own code.
+The full list of events is available in the docs.

 // ...